|Assessment Type||Assessment length / details||Proportion|

 1. Estimate and interpret classical linear regression models.

 2. Explain the consequences of the failure of the classical regression assumptions, diagnose problems and identify solutions.

 3. Specify and estimate appropriate dynamic models for univariate and multivariate time series.

 4. Apply difference-in-difference and matching estimation methods.

-5. Specify and estimate appropriate dynamic models for panel data sets.
+5. Specify and estimate appropriate dynamic models.